forderud/WindowsClientAuth/README.md

 ```

 ## Code signing
-Is't also possible to use the client certificate for code signing.
+The `codeSigning` OID (1.3.6.1.5.5.7.3.3) EKU field in the client certificate enables it to be used for code signing.

 How to sign a binary:
 * From a developer command prompt, run `signtool sign /a <FileName>.exe`

 ## NTFS file encryption
-It's also possible to use the client certificate for filesystem-based file encryption if the certificate is (also)  installed to the "Trusted People" folder in certificate manager.
+The `Encrypting File System` OID (1.3.6.1.4.1.311.10.3.4) EKU field in the client certificate enables it to be used for filesystem-based file encryption if the certificate is (also)  installed to the "Trusted People" folder in certificate manager.

 Steps:
 * Install `ClientCert.pfx` to the "Current User" " Trusted People" certificate store with default settings.